sahib/rmlint/docs/rmlint.1.in.rst

   * *symlinks_only*: Only relevant with *use_ln*, always use symbolic links, never use hardlinks.

+* ``json``: Print a JSON-formatted dump of all found reports.
+  Outputs all finds as a json document.
+The document is a list of dictionaries, where the first and last element is the header and the footer respectively, everything between are data-dictionaries.

+  Available options:

+  - *use_header=[true|false]:* Print the header with metadata.
+  - *use_footer=[true|false]:* Print the footer with statistics.

+* ``stamp``:

+  Outputs a timestamp of the time ``rmlint`` was run.

+  Available options:

+  - *iso8601=[true|false]:* Write an ISO8601 formatted timestamps or seconds
+    since epoch?

 * ``progressbar``: Shows a progressbar.
 This is meant for use with **stdout** or **stderr**.

+  Available options:

+  * *update_interval=number:* Number of files to wait between updates.
+    Higher values use less resources.

 * ``pretty``: Shows all found items in realtimes nicely colored.
 This formatter is activated as default.